shivammathur/setup-php/README.md

 ### Cache Extensions

-You can persist PHP extensions you setup using the [`shivammathur/cache-extensions`](https://github.com/shivammathur/cache-extensions "GitHub Action to cache php extensions") and [`action/cache`](https://github.com/actions/cache "GitHub Action to cache files") GitHub Actions.
+You can cache PHP extensions using [`shivammathur/cache-extensions`](https://github.com/shivammathur/cache-extensions "GitHub Action to cache php extensions") and [`action/cache`](https://github.com/actions/cache "GitHub Action to cache files") GitHub Actions.
 Extensions which take very long to setup if cached are available in the next workflow run and enabled directly which reduces the workflow execution time.

 ```yaml
 runs-on: ${{ matrix.operating-system }}